0xdefaceme/whitepaper/README.md

 ##### 1. The attacker is simply not interested in participating in the protocol.

-We're especially concerned about attackers simply not being interested in playing 0xdeface's game as there's more monetary value to gain from simply draining a contract illegally.
+We're concerned about attackers simply not being interested in playing 0xdeface's game as there's more monetary value to gain from simply draining a contract illegally.
 It is our strong conviction, however, that there's generally more attackers out there willing to make a legal buck than an illegal.

 ##### 2. What if the attacker simply emails the contract owner.